Pulmonaria: Etymology

 The scientific name Pulmonaria is derived from Latin pulmo (lung).
 In the times of sympathetic magic, the spotted oval leaves of P. officinalis were thought to symbolize diseased, ulcerated lungs, and so were used to treat pulmonary infections.
-The common name in many languages also refers to lungs, as in English "lungwort", German Lungenkraut, French herbe aux poumons, Serbian plućnjak...
-In some East European languages, the common name is derived from a word for honey, e.g. Russian medunitza, Polish miodunka, Serbian meduniče, Bulgarian "медуница".
+The common name in many languages also refers to lungs, as in English "lungwort", German Lungenkraut, French herbe aux poumons, and Serbian plućnjak.
+In some East European languages, the common name is derived from a word for honey, e.g. Russian medunitza, Polish miodunka, Serbian meduniče, Bulgarian медуница.

 Distribution and habitat

 The species of the genus are distributed across Eurasia.

 Ecology

 Pulmonaria is an early spring flowering deciduous perennial, retaining its leaves till late winter, just before the new growth emerges.

 Pests and diseases

 Pulmonaria species are used as food plants by the larvae of some Lepidoptera species.
 These include the case-bearer Coleophora pulmonariella, which feeds exclusively on P. saccharata, and the moth Ethmia pusiella, which has been recorded on P. officinalis.